SunXQlab/stMLnet-AnalysisCode/README.md

    - **giotto_slideseq v2_dataset** contains the code to reproduce the plot and detailed analysis on slide-seq v2 dataset.<br>
         + s4_visial_CCI.R: various visualizations of the commucation in slide-seq v2 dataset, corresponding to Fig6B-F.
    - **giotto_Stereoseq_dataset** contains the code to reproduce the plot and detailed analysis on Stereo-seq dataset.<br>
+3. **apply_in_simu** contains the code to reproduce the simulation study of stMLnet, corresponding to Fig3C. <br>
+4. **benchmark** contains the code to reproduce benchmark.<br>
+   - **OtherMethods** contains the code to reproduce the six representative CCC inference methods, including CellChatV2, COMMOT, CytoTalk, MISTy, NicheNet, and Scriabin.<br>
+   - **apply_in_CID** contains the code to reproduce the detailed analysis of stMLnet on breast cancer-1 datasets.<br>
-4. **apply_in_stGBM** contains the code to reproduce plots and detailed analysis for appling stMLnet on the gliomas dataset <br>
+   - **apply_in_stBC** contains the code to reproduce the detailed analysis of stMLnet on breast cancer-2 dataset.<br>
-   - s4_visial_CCI.R: various visualizations of the commucation in gliomas environment, corresponding to Fig6B-C, FigS7.
-   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk, MISTy) on gliomas datasets, corresponding to Fig6E.
-   - s6_gesaAnalysis.R: GSEA analysis of macrophages and malignnat, corresponding to FigS8.
-5. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
+   - **apply_in_stGBM** contains the code to reproduce the detailed analysis of stMLnet on Glioma dataset.<br>
+   - s1_ScriptForThreeDataset.R: contains the code to generate close and distant cell groups with different proportions across threee datasets.
+   - s2_calculateMI.R: contains the code to calulate the mutal information, which assesses the correlations between expressions of ligand and receptor in each LR interaction within close or distant group.
+   - s3_calculateDLRC.R: contains the code to calculate the DLRC (differential LR correlation), which assesses the difference of LR correlations in the close and distant cell groups (Fig2B).
+   - s4_calculateAUPRC.R: contains the code to calculate AUPRC using cell line pertubation-expression datasets as ground truth.
-   - s4_visial_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig7B-C, Fig7F, FigS10.
+   - S5_pl_AUPRC: visualize the results of AUPRC, corresponding to Fig2C.
-   - s5_check_feedback_loop.R: visualizations of the positive feedback circuits between AECs, macrophages and monocytes, corresponding to Fig7D, FigS11.
-6. **code** contains all functions of stMLnet to analysis cell-cell interactions <br>
+5. **code** contains all functions of stMLnet to analysis cell-cell interactions <br>

 ## Databases